ilylabs/ilylabs.github.io/_posts/2026-05-06-piggydrive-cloud-storage-linux.md

 * **Does it solve my problem?** Absolutely.
 * **Would I use it again?** I already do — daily.

-**Try it:** The code is open source.
+**Try it:** The code is open source at [github.com/ilyasst/piggydrive](https://github.com/ilyasst/piggydrive).
 If you're blocked by authentication restrictions, Piggydrive might be your workaround.

 **Contribute:** Found a bug?
 Want a feature?
 The daemon and CLI are straightforward Python — fix it with your favorite tools.